-To solve these and other associated problems, the task force recommends that registrars should be required to delete domain names that the registrant has failed to renew.
+To solve these and other associated problems, the task force recommends that registrars should be required to delete domain names (in the absence of certain extenuating circumstances) that the registrant has failed to renew.
 (ICANN's new 30-day Redemption Grace Period would apply to all such deletions.)